Subaru: Motorsports

-EyeSight System
+EyeSight system

 In 2008, Subaru introduced their EyeSight collision avoidance system, a type of advanced driver-assistance system (ADAS).
-Unlike most such systems, which use radar sensors, EyeSight initially launched with dual CCD cameras mounted at the top of the windshield.
+Unlike most such systems, which use radar sensors, EyeSight initially launched with dual charge-coupled device (CCD) cameras mounted at the top of the windshield.
 Depth information is derived from the parallax between two video signals and used to judge the distance to the next vehicle for features such as pre-collision braking and adaptive cruise control.
 Real-world studies of early EyeSight generations show that this system reduces rear-end crashes with injuries by 85 percent, and reduces pedestrian-related injuries by 35 percent.

 As of 2022, Subaru sold 5 million cars equipped with the system, and EyeSight-equipped vehicles account for 91% of total vehicle sales.
 In the U.S., the EyeSight system is standard on most models equipped with CVTs, and is also standard on automatic transmission BRZ models.

-Unlike some other manufacturers (e.g. Toyota), Subaru North America has not provided clear and consistent branding of their Eyesight generations – though some versions are referenced in their owners manuals.
+Unlike some other manufacturers (e.g., Toyota), Subaru North America has not provided clear and consistent branding of its Eyesight generations – though some versions are referenced in their owners manuals.
 This makes it challenging to distinguish key differences, performance, and improvements among model years.
 Much more detailed information is available in the Japanese EyeSight article.